21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 Here is a list of tools that helped Dashly users 3X leads or get +25% sign-ups:

-All the lead specifics you captured with the above-mentioned tools combines with info about their behavior on a website and support requests history in a lead card.
-Thus, you understand who your customer is and can send that lead to the sales department CRM automatically.
+All the lead data you can capture with the above-mentioned tools will be combined with info about their behavior on a website and support requests history in a lead card and your CRM.

 The number of agent seats is unlimited on any plan, so you won’t be overcharged while your team grows.

-The price depends on the monthly traffic to your website and add-ons you choose to include in your plan.
+The price depends on the monthly traffic to your website and the add-ons you choose to include in your plan.
 Thus, returning to our example of a mid-size company with 200K traffic, Dashly will cost it $999/mo.

 So you have traffic on the website.
 How to know who these people are if they don’t leave you their contacts?
 Clearbit knows.
-Based on website visitors’ IP the service will tell you
+Based on website visitors’ IP, the service will tell you their location, company, industry, tech they use, etc.

 If they leave their data, for example, email, you can find out the name, role in the company, number of employees.
 With this data, you can personalize your communications.